 It is also important that the responses to these worship visitors are prioritized correctly.
 WELS visitors, for example, are not outreach opportunities.
-You might have WELS individuals from other congregations visit you on Christmas Eve to worship with their family.
+You might have WELS individuals from other congregations visit you during a worship service with their family.
 It is certainly a nice gesture to send those WELS worship guests a "thank you" card, thanking them for joining you.
 However, unchurched guests are your top priority.
 Once all of the unchurched guests have been identified, their contact information is shared with those responsible for the next phase of follow-up.
 That would be...